Content Assessments are an evaluation of an organization’s:

-Content Strategy Assessment is a pre-requisite and primary driver of high-performing content.
-Your marketing, sales and channel / partner content strategy is objectively reviewed by a third party based on a rigorous framework (explained below) by experienced practitioners.
+Content Strategy Assessment — Your marketing, sales and channel / partner content strategy is objectively reviewed by a third party based on a rigorous framework (explained below) by experienced practitioners.

-Content Operations Assessment is how that strategy will be executed.
-But often a content operation is not defined and designed based on content strategy.
+Content Operations Assessment — Evaluates how your content strategy is executed.
+Often a content operation is not defined and designed based on content strategy.
 It is considered a “given.”
 This constrains content strategy decisions (“what we’re capable of producing”), as well as content outputs (‘what is produced”).

 Weak Content Strategy, or inefficient and ineffective Content Operations will inevitably result in content that isn’t situation-ready, and performs sub-optimally.

 Strategic Business Decisions